openfresh/wse-rest-library-go/README.md

 	// It is simple to create a setup object for transporting our settings setup := helper.NewDefaultSettings()
 	setup.SetHost(WowzaHost)
+	setup.SetUseDigest(true)
 	setup.SetUsername(WowzaUsername)
 	setup.SetPassword(WowzaPassword)

-	// Connect to the server or deal with statistics NOTICE THE CAPS IN COM AND WOWZA server := wserest.NewServer(setup)
+	// Connect to the server or deal with statistics server := wserest.NewServer(setup)
 	sf := wserest.NewStatistics(setup)